3 Ways to Expand and Keep Up in Today’s Hyper-Competitive Retail Environment

 Retailers who dropship, meanwhile, have an unlimited supply and mix of products to offer their customers, making merchandising a breeze and fully optimizing their profit-generating potential.
 They can form partnerships with countless brands who dropship, curating the perfect mix of products for their customers.

 RevCascade client Maisonette is an excellent example of this.
-The online marketplace for kids’ merchandise has no brick-and-mortar presence whatsoever, housing the whole company in Brooklyn, New York, and it runs a 100% dropship business that takes on zero inventory.
+The new online marketplace for luxury kids’ merchandise has no brick-and-mortar presence whatsoever, houses its entire team in one small Brooklyn, New York apartment, and runs a 100% dropship business that takes on zero inventory.
 That means that its website can offer a dress from a boutique in Paris right alongside a rug from a designer in Los Angeles, all without taking on any physical inventory and its associated risk.
+Maisonette just closed a $15 million Series A funding round in May.

 Dropshipping is not entirely risk-free though.
 If brick-and-mortar expansion’s primary risk is the upfront costs of physical capital, and online wholesale expansion’s primary risk is inventory, dropshipping’s primary risk is logistics and technology.
-There are many many moving parts behind a successful dropship program, and communication between a retailer and its dozens of suppliers can be a data nightmare.
+There are countless moving parts behind every successful dropship program, and communication between a retailer and its dozens of suppliers can be a data nightmare.
 Retailers need to make use of the best marketplace technologies, otherwise they’ll risk lost orders, misrepresented inventory, and unhappy customers.

 Thankfully, however, there are effective dropship solutions out there that can streamline entire dropship programs/marketplaces and allow retailers to sell thousands of products through their extended aisles.
 As was mentioned earlier, dropshipping does generally have margins that are more favorable for brands/suppliers than for retailers, given that the supplier still carries the burden of inventory risk.
 However, the risk for retailers is almost non-existent, and they can immediately expand and see positive ROI, something that’s of the utmost importance in today’s retail environment.